Official Title

 places, COVID-19 patients cured turn positive again after discharge.
 Therefore, it is of

-great significance to explore the mechanism of COVID-19 turning negative after discharge and
+great significance to explore the mechanism of COVID-19 turning negative after discharge

-effect of covid-19 patients.
+the treatment effect of covid-19 patients.

 Positron emission computed tomography imaging technique is a nuclear medicine clinical